icons8/lunacy-docs/docs/release-notes/index.md

 # Version 3

 One of the substantial improvements introduced in Version 3 was the full-scale editor.
 Version 3 was launched in March, though it took us another month to actually make it complete.
-During this month our team efforts were focused on fixing bugs, improving performance, and implementing the remaining features such as gradients, etc.
+During this month our team efforts were mainly focused on fixing bugs, improving performance, and implementing the remaining features such as gradients, etc.

 # 3.13